 Established in 1928, Consolidated Supply Co. is a family-owned plumbing, heating and water works wholesale distributor headquartered in Portland, Oregon.
 Consolidated Supply serves professional plumbers and utility contractors via 17 branch locations in the Pacific Northwest.

-At consolidatedsupply.com customers can now take advantage of 24/7 access to the catalog and have access to specific pricing and inventory availability.
-Less than one year after launch, Consolidated doubled the number of online registered users.
-In order to ensure success, Consolidated Supply hired two Digital Engagement Specialists committed to improving the online experience.
+On consolidatedsupply.com, customers can now take advantage of 24/7 access to the catalog and have access to specific pricing and inventory availability.
+Less than one year after launch, Consolidated Supply doubled the number of online registered users.
+In order to ensure success, Consolidated Supply hired two digital engagement specialists committed to improving the online experience.

 Behler-Young set out to give customers more capabilities to serve themselves, integrate technology systems and generate new leads and new business.